zhon/mockist-style-javascript-tdd-kata/README.md

 How do you make it do something? **Implement voice**

 How do you implement voice? **I don't know.
-Where we are sending the output?**
+Where should I send the output?**

 If I pick console.log, can you implement it? **Of course.**